Sedoh14/telegram-bot-shop/README.md

 # telegram-bot-shop
-This is a bot which can help with selling any products.
+This is an example of a showcase bot, created by https://t.me/Fedor_math